denis-tsv/AutoFilter/README.md

 ## Converter

 If value type in filter DTO does not correspond to value in entity property (for example, filter property contains enum's name but entity property contains enum's value) then you have to use converter.
-You need to implement IFilverValueConverter interface and use ConvertFilter attribute to specify this implementation for property of filter DTO.
+You need to implement IFilterValueConverter interface and use ConvertFilter attribute to specify this implementation for property of filter DTO.

 ```csharp
 public enum ProductState